ccj5351/studynotes/auto-encoding/What-are-Diffusion-Models.md

 Let $\sigma_t^2 = \eta \cdot \tilde{\beta}_t$ such that we can adjust $\eta \in \mathbb{R}^+$ as a hyperparameter to control the sampling stochasticity.
 The special case of $\eta = 0$ makes the sampling process <em>deterministic</em>.
 Such a model is named the <em>denoising diffusion implicit model</em> (<strong>DDIM</strong>; <a href="https://arxiv.org/abs/2010.02502">Song et al., 2020</a>).
 DDIM has the same marginal noise distribution but deterministically maps noise back to the original data samples.

 During generation, we don&rsquo;t have to follow the whole chain $t=1,\dots,T$, but rather a subset of steps.
-Let&rsquo;s denote $s &lt; t$ as two steps in this accelerated trajectory.
+Let's denote $s < t$ as two steps in this accelerated trajectory.
 The DDIM update step is:

 $$
 q_{\sigma, s < t}(\mathbf{x}_s \vert \mathbf{x}_t, \mathbf{x}_0)